mgrankin/ru_transformers/README.md

 # Russian GPT-2

 The training is not finished yet.
+I'd suggest that if you don't have a bunch of GPU's you should consider renting a Google TPU.
+On my Nvidia Titan RTX an epoch takes 70 minutes and the same epoch takes 8 minutes on TPU v3-8 (I've used fp16 on GPU and bfloat16 on TPU).

 ### 1. Download a fb2 library